Messyginger0804/blogs-by-jc-focontent/README.md

 ## License

-Blogs by JC is open-source, and its code is available in the associated [GitHub repository](insert-link-here).
+Blogs by JC is open-source, and its code is available in the associated [GitHub repository](https://github.com/Messyginger0804/blogs-by-jc-focontent).
 You are welcome to use, modify, or distribute the code as per the project's license.

 ## Contact

-If you have any questions, feedback, or would like to connect with me, you can reach out via [insert contact information].
+If you have any questions, feedback, or would like to connect with me, you can reach out via [Linkedin](https://www.linkedin.com/in/jeremy-ashley-webdev/).

 Thank you for visiting Blogs by JC, and I look forward to sharing more content and insights in the future!